gunjan418/helmet-detection-surveillance/README.md

 # helmetDetectionSurveillance
- Detection of helemt from live surveillance camera footage on road and construction site using R-CNN.
+ Detection of people not wearing helemt from live surveillance camera footage on road and construction site using R-CNN.